Before we begin our discussion on Medicaid audits, let’s make sure that we know the core difference between Medicaid and Medicare.

 If you are eligible for both Medicare and Medicaid (dual eligible), you can have both.
 Medicare and Medicaid will work together to provide you with very good health coverage.

-The underlying importance in understanding the difference between the two types of government assisted programs, will also help in understanding the scope of an audit and the policy reasons behind billing practices.
+The underlying importance in understanding the difference between the two types of government-assisted programs will also help in understanding the scope of an audit and the policy reasons behind billing practices.

-Medicaid is designed to help the poor.
-There is no questions about it.
-When a Medicaid patient visits their medical provider, proper documentation is needed at at each step – similar to any other patient, but in this case, the taxpayer is flipping the bill.
+When a Medicaid patient visits their medical provider, proper documentation is needed at each step – similar to any other patient, but in this case, the taxpayer is footing the bill.

-Documentation, documentation, and some more documentation:
+Documentation, documentation, and some more documentation.

 That is the best way to sum up getting a “no-change” Medicaid audit.